lburger98/Theater-Scheduler/README.md

 `Movie Title, Release Year, MPAA Rating, Run Time`

-make sure there are no other commas in the title.
+making sure there are no other commas in the title.

 To create the schedule run the command